Skip to main content

 Go to homepage

 The temperatures are rising.
 The sun beckons us outside.
 Being able to enjoy the warm days in the garden is balm for the soul.
 With the right colours and the right know-how, painting garden furniture is pure pleasure.
-Thanks to a few brushstrokes, you can turn the green lung in front of your house into a cosy oasis of well-being.
-On top of that, you're also doing something for the environment.
+With a few brushstrokes, you can turn the green lung in front of the house into a cosy oasis of well-being.
+What's more, you're also doing something for the environment.

 Because renovating is always more resource-efficient than buying new furniture

-In this "How to" we focus on wooden garden furniture.
-For additional tips on how to paint plastic or metal garden furniture, see the tutorials Painting Metal Garden Furniture and Painting Plastic Garden Furniture.
+In this "How it's done", we focus on wooden garden furniture.
+You can find additional tips on how to paint plastic or metal garden furniture in the tutorials Painting metal garden furniture and Painting plastic garden furniture.

 Clearly, white and grey are the classic colours for painting garden furniture.
 You'll find great colour shades in our collections.
-But why not try something more?
-You can bring more colour into your garden not only with flowers.
+But why not dare a little more?
+You can bring more colour into your garden with more than just flowers.
 Here you'll find original ideas for painting your garden bench, varnishing your garden table or painting teak.

 What do you think of a light, summery blue like MissPompadour Blue with Grey?
 Or would you prefer something a little stronger?
-Then take a look at MissPompadour Blue with Night.
-If you want garden furniture to hide in your greenery, go for MissPompadour Green with Forest.
+Then take a look at Blue with Night.
+If you want garden furniture to hide in your green, go for MissPompadour Green with Forest.
 This sophisticated shade of green comes straight from nature.
 It looks classic and natural at the same time.
-There are no limits to your creativity when painting garden chairs or garden table.
-Let yourself be inspired by our outdoor colours - one colour is more beautiful than the other.
-And next year you might already have a new colour idea!
+There are no limits to your creativity when painting garden chairs or garden tables.
+Let yourself be inspired by our outdoor colours - one colour is more beautiful than the next.
+And next year, you might just have another new colour idea!

 Preparation: How to choose the right colour for your garden furniture

-You are probably asking yourself the question: Which paint or varnish should I use to paint my wooden garden furniture?
+You're probably asking yourself: Which colour or varnish should I use to paint my wooden garden furniture?
 And will it last on the furniture?
 It's all very simple!

-Colours and varnishes: You can paint your wooden furniture with a variety of colours from our collections.
-The water- and eco-based MissPompadour Eggshell Varnish is also perfect for outdoors.
-Whether wood, metal or plastic, it's no problem.
-In order for the paint to last as long as possible, the garden furniture painted with it should be placed protected from rain.
+paints and varnishes: You can paint your wooden furniture beautifully with our Easy Eggshell!
+Whether wood, metal or plastic, no problem.
+To ensure that the paint lasts as long as possible, the painted garden furniture should be protected from the rain.

 Which garden furniture do you want to paint?

-Paintwooden benches, a teak table or rattan furniture - whatever you want.
+Painting wooden benches, a teak table or rattan furniture - paint whatever you want.
 There are hardly any limits.
 You can also give wooden privacy fences a colour treatment to match the garden furniture.

-You can paint all types of wood with the varnishes mentioned.
+You can paint all types of wood with the wood paints mentioned.
 You can even give rattan furniture a new look.

-Caution: Even the best varnish does not turn indoor furniture into weatherproof garden furniture.
-The former lacks structural wood protection.
-Many pieces of indoor furniture are made of wood laminates that swell when exposed to moisture.
+Please note: Even the best varnish does not turn indoor furniture into weatherproof garden furniture.
+The former lack constructive wood protection.
+Many pieces of indoor furniture are made of wood laminates that swell in damp conditions.

-Professional tip: You can also paint flower pots or garden lamps to match the garden furniture - let your creativity run wild.
+Pro tip: You can also use leftover paint to paint flower pots or garden lamps to match the garden furniture - let your creativity run wild.

 Which varnishes are suitable?

-Painting your garden furniture colourfully is not only pleasing to the eye.
-You also protect the wood and metal surfaces.
+Painting your garden furniture colourful isn't just pleasing to the eye.
+It also protects wooden and metal surfaces.
 Your furniture will thank you with a long life.

-If you paint a dark substrate with a very light colour or if the substrate is very absorbent, several coats may be necessary.
-As a rule, however, 2 coats of varnish will give a good result
+If you are painting a dark substrate with a very light colour or if the substrate is very absorbent, several coats may be necessary.
+As a rule, however, 2 coats of varnish provide a good result

-The first choice for painting your garden furniture are very stable and weatherproof varnishes, such as our discreetly shiny, silk-matt MissPompadour Eggshell Varnish.
+The first choice for painting your garden furniture is a very stable and weather-resistant varnish, such as our subtly shimmering, silky matt Easy Eggshell!
 It is available in many great colours.
-So you can design your furniture just the way you like it.
+So you can customise your furniture to suit your taste.

-You've got your project all planned out, the sun is shining but you're still lacking concrete steps to dare to take?
-With our guide, there's nothing stopping you from sprucing up your garden furniture.
+You've got your project firmly planned, the sun is shining but you're still missing some concrete steps to get you started?
+With our guide, there's nothing stopping you from giving your garden furniture a makeover.

 Before painting

-Before the new paint is applied, the old paint must come off if it is already flaking.
+Before the new paint is applied, the old paint must be removed if it is already peeling.
 If it still adheres well, you can simply paint over it.
-Make sure you sand off any flaking paint first.
-If there are metal parts on the piece of furniture, you should always sand rusty areas carefully and apply a primer
+Be sure to sand off any peeling paint well beforehand.
+If there are metal parts on the piece of furniture, you should always carefully sand down rusty areas and apply a primer.

-Can garden furniture be varnished without sanding?
+Painting garden furniture without sanding - is that possible?
 Yes!
 However, it must be ensured that the old varnish still adheres very well to your furniture.
-If it starts to flake off, you should remove it.
-Do smaller sanding jobs with medium-fine sandpaper or our Sanding Pad To Sand.
+If it starts to flake off, you should definitely remove it.
+Do minor sanding work with medium-grit sandpaper or our Sanding Pad To Sand.
 For stubborn varnishes or large areas, use an electric sander.
-Read more about this in our "How to remove old paint".
+You can find out more about this in our "How to remove old paint.

-To fill coarser defects, simply use To Fill.
-After the filler has dried, sand the surface smooth.
+Easily repair larger imperfections with To Fill.
+Once the filler has dried, sand the surface smooth.

 Step 3: Cleaning

-Clean your garden furniture thoroughly, remove oil and grease - and you're ready for the first coat of paint.
-Even if cleaning is not your favourite activity - only after cleaning will you achieve a beautiful and stable painting result.
-To Clean creates grease-free, absolutely clean surfaces and is the basis for an even and long-lasting paint finish.
+Clean your garden furniture thoroughly and remove any oil and grease - now you're ready for the first coat of paint.
+Even if cleaning is not your favourite activity - you will only achieve a beautiful and stable coating result after cleaning.
+To Clean creates grease-free, absolutely clean surfaces and is the basis for an even and long-lasting coat of paint

-Here's what you should pay attention to when painting
+You should pay attention to this when painting

 Step 4: Masking off

-Now the real painting concert begins.
-Either remove fittings and parts such as handles or knobs beforehand or mask them in this step before painting.
+Now the actual painting begins.
+Either remove fittings and parts such as handles or knobs beforehand or mask them off in this step before painting.

 Step 5: Priming

 Priming is particularly useful on very smooth and dark surfaces.
-To Bond & Block creates a base on which paint and varnish layers adhere securely.
-If discolouration occurs after the first coat, apply several coats and allow to dry thoroughly for 8 hours or overnight.
-Make sure to use clean tools.
+To Bond & Block creates a base on which the paint and varnish layers adhere securely.
+Important: Spread the primer evenly; if discolouration occurs after the first coat, apply several coats and allow to dry thoroughly for 8 hours or overnight.
+Make sure to use clean tools here.

 Step 6: Painting

 Now apply your desired colour.
 The first coat does not have to be perfectly opaque.
-Let the paint dry and paint over it again 4 hours later.
-This way the colour will be nice and even.
-The good piece of furniture will shine in new splendour.
+It's better to let the colour dry and then paint over it again 4 hours later.
+This will make the colour nice and even.
+Your piece of furniture will shine in new splendour.

 Step 7: Drying

-Oh yes - even if the garden bench looks so inviting after painting: Don't sit on it just yet.
-After 1 to 2 days you can sit on it carefully with a cushion.
-However, the varnish is only fully loadable and scratch-resistant after the full curing time of 14 days.
+Oh yes - even if the garden bench still looks so inviting after painting: Don't sit on it just yet.
+After 1 to 2 days, you can carefully sit on it with a cushion.
+However, the varnish is only fully resilient and scratch-resistant after the full curing time of 14 days.
 Protect your furniture from moisture during the drying time.
 Always avoid standing water, as this will dissolve the varnish.

 How do I treat natural wood and rattan?

-Rattan furniture can be painted in the same way as wooden garden furniture.
-Make sure that you use little paint.
-Otherwise, you will cover the rattan weave structure too much with the varnish.
-For a second coat of paint, a wax brush is a good idea.
-This effectively closes gaps in the colour.
-Alternatively, you can use a paint sprayer
+You can basically paintrattan furniture in the same way as wooden garden furniture.
+Make sure that you use very little paint.
+Otherwise you will over-paste the rattan weave structure with the varnish.
+A wax brush works well for a second coat of colour.
+This effectively closes colour gaps.
+Alternatively, you can use a paint sprayer.

-Professional tip: You can achieve a beautiful, subtle effect if the natural rattan shade still shimmers through slightly.
+Pro tip: You can achieve a beautiful, subtle effect if the natural rattan colour still shimmers through slightly.

-How do I paint wooden garden furniture in Shabby Chic or Vintage Look?
+How do I paint wooden garden furniture in a shabby chic or vintage look?

-Vintage look furniture looks really good in the home garden.
-Creating the Shabby Chic style yourself is not magic.
+Vintage-look furniture looks really good in the garden at home.
+Creating the shabby chic style yourself is not magic.

-Watch our video to learn how to paint and sand in detail to achieve a protective used-look wax finish.
+Watch our video to find out how to paint and sand in detail and achieve a protective used-look wax finish.

 Can I varnish wooden garden furniture without sanding it?